 The Washington Confederate Cemetery was purchased by the state of Maryland in 1871 for the burial of Confederate dead.
 This cemetery is where 2,468 Confederate soldiers from the battle of Antietam and South Mountain are laid to rest.
 Of the 2,468 soldiers only 346 were identified.
 On February 28, 1877 a monument was placed at the cemetery.
 The monument stands 19 feet high representing Hope leaning upon her anchor with flowing robes and upon her brow sits a single star, perhaps the single star of the Confederate Army.
 She is called “Statue of Hope.
 The Washington Confederate Cemetery was officially dedicated on June 15, 1877, with Major General Fitzhugh Lee, nephew of Robert E. Lee, as principal speaker.
 Over the years, additional burials of confirmed Confederate soldiers have taken place in the cemetery and several re-dedication ceremonies have taken place.
-The state of Maryland continues to own the cemetery and maintains the statue, while Rose Hill Cemetery maintains the rest of the cemetery.
+The state of Maryland continues to own the cemetery and maintains the statue, while Rose Hill Cemetery maintains the rest of the this historic cemetery.

 Now in our 150th year of service to our community, Rose Hill is the most historic cemeteries in Hagerstown and maybe Maryland and it has expanded to 102 acres and serves as the final resting place for over 43,000 people, all of whom add to the richness of our local history.
 Today Rose Hill is a modern perpetual care cemetery, providing many types of memorialization ranging from traditional monuments to columbarium.
 In addition to our traditional holiday events, we host various additional events throughout the year.
 To keep up to date on our events, tours and news you can register to receive our monthly e-newsletter by completing the form to the right of this page.